 All hearings of the Board are subject to the Open Meeting Law.
 No business (except personnel and legal liability issues) can be conducted behind closed doors.
 All vote-taking by the board on any issue must take place in the "sunshine" (in open public meetings).
 Persons wishing to sit as observers of board business, including hearings on inmate cases, may do so at any time.
 This includes attending hearings held in various prisons throughout the state, which are generally limited to hearings on death penalty reprieves and commutations.
 The DOC is not permitted to exclude any person from a board hearing that is held inside a prison unit, except if that person poses an immediate and serious threat to prison security.
 Attendance at board hearings, including those pending execution, do not require the person to be on a prisoner's visitation list.
 A photo ID is required for attendance at prison-unit hearings, but no entrance requirements are needed for hearings held at the board offices in Phoenix.
 If any person is denied entry to a board hearing held at a prison unit in any location where public hearings are being conducted, they should immediately contact Middle Ground.

 Types of Hearings Conducted and Eligibility Requirements: The Board is authorized to conduct several types of hearings.
-These include: Parole, Home Arrest, Reprieve, Commutation, Parole and/or Community Supervision Revocation.
+These include: Parole, Home Arrest, Reprieve, Pardon, Commutation, Parole and/or Community Supervision Revocation.
 All eligibility for certain hearings is governed by law.
 A prisoner must qualify under the law for a type of hearing; it is not scheduled just because he/she desires it or applies for it.
 For example, only those prisoners who were convicted of crimes occurring prior to January 1, 1994 are eligible for parole and home arrest consideration.
 Parole/ Home arrest is not even available as an option for those who committed crimes on or after January 1, 1994.
 The board cannot consider a release category unless the prisoner is statutorily eligible for such release.

 For questions or additional information, please call Middle Ground (480) 966-8116.
 Donna Leone Hamm has been qualified in the state courts as an expert witness on Board of Executive Clemency matters.
 If you wish to retain professional assistance to present a case before the Board of Executive Clemency for commutation of sentence, pardon, parole or revocation, imminent danger of death commutation, etc., please contact Donna for fee information.